 Formaldehyde Chemical Injury Lawyers in Austin

 Formaldehyde is a dangerous chemical found in certain hair smoothing products.
 Overexposure to formaldehyde may cause serious health complications.
 Because of this, the U.S. Department of Labor Occupational Health and Safety Administration issued a warning to consumers and beauticians about the health hazards of formaldehyde overexposure.
-Salon stylists, owners and other workers are at a greater risk of suffer overexposure than their customers.
+Salon stylists, owners, and other workers are at a greater risk of suffering overexposure than their customers.